gbaydin/ml-aims-mt2021/README.md

 Alternatively you can use a [Google Colab](https://colab.research.google.com/) notebook, within which PyTorch and the other dependencies are available by default and you can install Pyro by running `!pip install pyro-ppl` in a regular code cell.
 Colab notebooks run the code in the cloud and do not require any installation in your local machine.

 #### Demonstrators
-The demonstrators for the practicals are [Benjamin Moseley](https://github.com/benmoseley) and [Lewis Smith](http://www.robots.ox.ac.uk/~lsgs/).
+The demonstrators for the practicals are [Benjamin Moseley](https://benmoseley.blog/) and [A. Tuan Nguyen](https://atuannguyen.com/).

 ## Assessed assignment

 The course is assessed by a take-home assignment that needs to be submitted.
-See the assessed assignment directory for the instructions. **Deadline: 9 November 2020**
+See the assessed assignment directory for the instructions. **Deadline: 8 November 2021**